willsussman/starter-hugo-academic/content/authors/admin/_index.md

 ---
 I'm a PhD student in the Networks and Mobile Systems group at MIT CSAIL, advised by Hari Balakrishnan.
 I am supported by a Jacobs Presidential Fellowship.

 Previously I was an undergraduate at Yale, where I worked on programmable radio environments with Wenjun Hu.
-I also started an award-winning IEEE Student Branch.
+There I also started an award-winning IEEE Student Branch.

 My one-page resume can be found {{< staticref "resume.pdf" "newtab" >}}here{{< /staticref >}}.
 Some highlights are below.